-Isle aux Morts (Isle of the Dead) The home of the heroic Newfoundlander, Mr. George Harvey, who with the help of his daughter Ann and their NL Dog, Hairyman, rescued some 160 men, women and children from the illfated brig Dispatch in 1828.
+Isle aux Morts (Isle of the Dead) The home of the heroic Newfoundlander, Mr. George Harvey, who with the help of his daughter Ann and their NL Dog, Hairyman, rescued some 160 men, women and children from the ill-fated brig Dispatch in 1828.
 The Harvey Trail, at the end of Cemetery Road, is one of the most popular hikes in the area.
 On May 30, 1983 the province declared the area where the Mushrow Astrolabes was found an historic site.
 The Mushrow Astrolabes are rare navigational instruments.
 There are only 33 in the world and 4 in Canada.
 Two were found here in Isle aux Morts.
 These Astrolabes are dated 1617 and 1628 and were made in Portugal.
-The other rare part about this story is that they were both found on different dives, different vears, different shipwrecks, by the same scuba diver, Wayne Mushrow, off the South Coast near Isle aux Morts.
-This little Town boasts one of the Provinces few Marine Service Centers capable of lifting trawlers up to 100 tons and in access of 75' from the water.
-This center has enough storage space for 50 boats.
-A stop at the Hairman Safe Haven Cafe & Craft Shop will be a delightful stop & reward you with the opportunity to enjoy a traditional NL meal & do some gift shopping while you wait.
-Ph.
-698-3032.
-The Walter House is another nice stop.
-This house is over a 100 years old and served as the first school and chapel in the Town.
-It is the only A-frame building now standing in the community.
-It is now being used as a community museum and displays artifacts and memorabilia from residents of the community.

-Burnt Islands Like most out port communities Burnt Islands depends on the fishing industry for its livelihood.
+The other rare part about this story is that they were both found on different dives, different years, different shipwrecks, by the same scuba diver, Wayne Mushrow, off the South Coast near Isle aux Morts.
+A stop at the Hairman Safe Haven Cafe & Craft Shop will be a delightful stop & reward you with the opportunity to enjoy a traditional NL meal with tasty homemade desserts - Phone 709-698-3032 - call ahead to be sure they are open if you are hungry:) Burnt Islands Like most out port communities Burnt Islands depends on the fishing industry for its livelihood.
 The people in the community are steeped in Newfoundland tradition, and are accustomed to making visitors feel welcome.
-Hook & Line Interpretaion

-Centre, visit the Coffe Shop & enjoy a snack or a meal, view the fine selection of local crafts, and learn about the areas' history and fishing culture.
+Hook & Line Interpretaion Centre, visit the Coffe Shop & enjoy a snack or a meal, view the fine selection of local crafts, and learn about the areas' history and fishing culture.
 If you are lucky you may have the opportunity to talk with some local fishermen as they prepare their gear!